-ACCEPTABILITY 4 = Acceptable, 3 = Acceptable, I agree 2 = Not Acceptable, I don't 1 = Not RANKING SCALE I agree with minor reservations agree unless major Acceptable reservations addressed
+ACCEPTABILITY 4 = Acceptable, 3 = Acceptable, I 2 = Not Acceptable, 1 = Not RANKING SCALE I agree agree with minor I don't agree unless Acceptable reservations major reservations addressed

-CRITERIA TO CONSIDER FOR PROPOSING AND EVALUATING STRATEGIES AND RECOMMENDATIONS CRITERIA EXPLANATION IMPORTANCE Is this proposed strategy and associated actions critically important to achieving the goals of the Adaptive Management and Restoration Plan?
+CRITERIA TO CONSIDER FOR PROPOSING AND EVALUATING STRATEGIES AND RECOMMENDATIONS CRITERIA EXPLANATION IMPORTANCE Is this proposed strategy and associated actions critically important to achieving the goals of the Adaptive Restoration and Management Plan?
 TIMELY Will things get worse if the proposed strategy and associated actions are not implemented?
-FEASIBLE/ Is it likely that the proposed strategy and associated actions will be successful in PRACTICAL achieving the relevant goals of the Adaptive Management and Restoration Plan?
+FEASIBLE/ PRACTICAL Is it likely that the proposed strategy and associated actions will be successful in achieving the relevant goals of the Adaptive Restoration and Management Plan?
 RESOURCES Are there resources available, or likely to become available for implementing the proposed strategy and associated actions?
 Is implementation cost effective?
-COMMITMENT COMMINITIVIENT Is there commitment from the stakeholders and regulators regarding implementation of the proposed strategy and associated actions?
+COMMITMENT Is there commitment from the stakeholders and regulators regarding implementation of the proposed strategy and associated actions?